physercoe/starquant/README_eng.md

 ## Current State

-Currently StarQuant is still under development, when it is finished there will be a release version.
+Currently StarQuant is under test, v1.0-alpha version has been released.
-TODO:
-1. ...